-To celebrate the show’s return this year I decided to create a 65 years of Eurovision poster.
-Like all of my personal prints (that will soon be available in my online shop) I make things that I would want on my wall but aren’t available elsewhere.
-The poster shows every winner from 1956 to present day in a layout that was informed by the periodic table of elements and I’ve left space so it can be updated for future years.
+To celebrate the show’s return this year I decided to create a 65 years of Eurovision poster, which is available now in my online shop.
+It shows every winner from 1956 to present day in a layout that was informed by the periodic table of elements and I’ve left space so it can be updated for future years.

 If you want one, visit my new Octoshop and treat yourself to some good design and 65 years of winners.
 They’re just £20 each (+P&P) to UK addresses only (including recorded delivery).
 Find out more information in this rather nice short film I’ve put together using clips of glory days of yesteryear…